Become a Synchro RefereeNovember 15, 2016

 The role of a synchro referee is to oversee the control of a synchronised swimming competition.
 The referee makes sure all aspects of the event are run smoothly and follow FINA rules.

-New referees should be recommended by their ASA region to undertake synchro referee training.
+New referees should be recommended by their Swim England region to undertake synchro referee training.
 This consists of a five-hour training course and examination.

 Following completion of the training, a mentor will be appointed to successful candidates to provide support at their first event.
-After ratification of the results by the ASA Synchronised Swimming Management Group, the qualification will then be added to the Database of Registered Officials.
+After ratification of the results by the Swim England Synchronised Swimming Management Group, the qualification will then be added to the Database of Registered Officials.

 The qualification as a referee will be valid for four years, subject to attending any refresher/ updating sessions required due to the introduction of new FINA rules over this period.